yanick/updux/docs/README.md

-* Mimic the way VueX has mutations (reducer reactions to specific actions) and effects (middleware reacting to actions that can be asynchronous and/or have side-effects), so everything pertaining to a store are all defined in the space place.
+* Mimic the way VueX has mutations (reducer reactions to specific actions) and effects (middleware reacting to actions that can be asynchronous and/or have side-effects), so all things pertaining to a store are defined in the space place.
 * Automatically gather all actions used by the updux's effects and mutations, and makes then accessible as attributes to the `dispatch` object of the